abbyPitcairn/420BirthAndDelivery/Archive/Iteration_2/use_cases.md

    - etc.

 **System Result:**
+- If the nurse chooses to add specific conditions to the newborn's Patient profile, those conditions would be added to the newborn's Records.
-- No changes to the system should be made.
-This is just a search.
+- Otherwise, no changes to the system should be made, since it would just be a search.